jpnt/RVOS/doc/02-riscv-core-timer-interrupt.md

 * 'Zicsr' extension for CSR instructions
     * defines CSRs (Control and Status registers)

+* CSRs
+    * special registers in the RISC-V architecture used to control and monitor the processor's state and performance
-* CSRs are a form of memory-mapped register, but not every memory-mapped register is a CSR
+    * form of memory-mapped register (however not every memory-mapped is a CSR)
+    * accessed using specific instructions, their addresses are encoded within a 12-bit field (4096 unique addresses)

+* Memory-mapped registers (MMRs)
+    * registers that are mapped to specific memory addresses rather than being part of the CSR space
+    * access to these registers is done through regular memory read and write operations, not through special CSR instructions.

+* CSRs vs MMRs
     * TODO

 # RISC-V Core Timer Interrupt